ziutek/simple_go_wiki/README.md

     http://www.simple-go-wiki.org/edit/19

 it will return "edit/19" as an article number.
 Therefore, we must bind *edit* handler before *show* handler.
-If article number isn't a number it will be converted by *strconv.Atoi* to 0 which means unknown article.
+The  article number will be converted by *strconv.Atoi* to integer value.
+If it is empty string or it isn't a number it will be converted to 0, which means unknown article.

 The *edit* handler, binded to *GET* method and "/edit/(.\*)" URL scheme, is responsible for edit or create new article.

-The *update* handler, binded to *POST* method and "/(.\*)" URL scheme, is responsible for update article in database.
-It modify an article in database only when user push the *Save* button on edit page.
+The *update* handler, binded to *POST* method and "/(.\*)" URL scheme, is responsible for update an article in database.
+It modify it in database only when user push the *Save* button on edit page, which is checked using *wr.Request.Params["submit"]* variable.
 After updating the database this handler calls *show* handler for render the main page.

 ## Building the application